 Know the rules and the legislative requirements, be on top of changing regulations and never advise clients to cut corners.

-Being an ethical person at the start of your career will matter more than you think.
+Being an ethical person at the start of your accounting job will matter more than you think.

 Keep in mind that in a modern business world, accounting does not just mean dealing with numbers.
 You’ll need to be well-versed in business in order to understand your clients and help them achieve their goals.
-You will also have to be up to date with the latest technology and software that can aid your work.
+Technology skills are also required in order to be up to date with the latest software programs that can aid your work.